-During PY 2021, the City continued to work on the Zoning Ordinance Rewrite Project which will modify existing land use controls throughout the City.
-Proposed changes to the structure of our residential zoning districts should have a positive impact and reduce barriers to affordable housing.
+During PY 2022, the City adopted a new Zoning Ordinance, which was a project in the PY2019 and PY2020 Annual Action Plans.
+The updated Ordinance allows for a more expanded list of housing types allowed in the Residential District, making housing more affordable for all populations.
+These changes to the structure of our residential zoning districts should have a positive impact and reduce barriers to affordable housing.

-The City included a Homebuyer Program in its Annual Action Plans for PY 2016, 2017, 2019, 2020 and 2021 aimed at assisting qualified low-to-moderate income individuals or households with down payment assistance toward the purchase of a new home.
-During PY 2021, the City assisted four qualified low-to-moderate income individuals in purchasing a home and completing minor rehabilitation work.
+The City has included a Homebuyer Program in its Annual Action Plans for PY 2016, 2017, 2019, 2020, 2021, 2022 and 2023, which aims at assisting qualified low-to-moderate income individuals or households with down payment assistance toward the purchase of a new home.
+During PY 2022, the City assisted three qualified low-to-moderate income individuals in purchasing a home and completing minor rehabilitation work.